Hypnotherapist – Sydney Wellbeing Centre

 Find a hypnotherapist located near you

-Conveniently you’ll find that our Hypnotherapist is located near you, and that public transport within the city is abundant.
+You’ll find public transport within the city is abundant.
 There are many regular services nearby; ferries, buses and trains.

 Train stations are within a short walking distance.
 Martin Place train station is literally around the corner, and the St James station is only few hundred meters away.

-Map showing a hypnotherapist located near you in the CBD
+Map showing a city hypnotherapist located near you in Sydney CBD

 Hello and welcome!
 My name is Katherine Ferris, a clinical Hypnotherapist located near you in the heart of the city.

-Sydney Wellbeing Centre Hypnotherapy Clinical Practice rooms are situated on the 5th Floor of Hengrove Hall, a classic Heritage Listed building.
+Sydney Wellbeing Centre Hypnotherapy Clinical Practice rooms are situated on the 5th Floor of a classic Heritage Listed building.

-The occupants within the building are; medical doctors, specialists, psychiatrists, psychologists, hypnotherapists and other health professionals.
+The occupants within the building are; medical doctors, specialists, psychiatrists, psychologists, clinical hypnotherapist and other health professionals.

-Steeped in history, Hengrove Hall, retains the old world charm of the 1930’s.
-Ornate decor hangs over the main entrance while rich wood panelling lines the walls of the large foyer; the elevator and throughout the hallways.
+Steeped in history, the building retains the old world charm of the 1930’s.
+Ornate decor hangs over the main entrance while rich wood panelling lines the walls of the large foyer; as well as the elevator and the hallways.

 It’s a very pleasant part of the city, with an easy walk from Hyde Park and the St Mary’s Cathedral and the NSW State Library.